mivoq/speect/docs/source/topics/errdbg_topic_c.rst

 "backtrace" that has been logged to some or other place, and therefore makes development and bug tracking a much easier task.

-A more detailed example of the error handling mechanism can be found at ``speect/engine/examples/base/errdbg/errdbg_example.c``, or :doc:`../examples/c/errdbg_example`.
+A more detailed example of the error handling mechanism can be found at ``speect/engine/examples/base/errdbg/errdbg_example.c``, or :ref:`error handling and debugging example
+<examples/c/errdbg_example>`.

 .. _errdbg_topic_disable: